bakoushin/proof-of-humanity/README.md

 docker-compose up
 ```

-Alternatively you can strart each of them separately using NPM:
+Alternatively, you can start each of them separately using NPM:

 ```bash
 # Core